AscendingPassage.com HOME PAGE.

 by the sense of a mournfulness beyond words, by an oppression as of

-little flames of the candles, placed in a row, in groups of fifty, on
+little flames of the candles, placed in rows in groups of fifty, on

 tripods of wood from one end of the route to the other, show on the

-containing each a black coffin, but a coffin as if for a mastodon.
+right and left rectangular sepulchral caverns, each containing a black coffin, but a coffin as if for a mastodon.

 All these coffins, so sombre and so alike, are square shaped too,